Khloe Kardashian Disables Instagram Comments After Photoshop And ‘Meal Shake’ Slamming

 “Of course I can!
 I feel fabulous either way!
 I just love some glam.
 Nothing wrong with one who loves glam or one who loves no glam.
 Our differences make the world go ’round, babe.”

 Abandoning the glam isn’t something we’re likely to see from Khloe – with or without her man.
-On March 4, Khloe posted a full-length photo showcasing her curvaceous behind, a crystal-studded bodysuit, and what appeared to be a clear invite for commentary.
-Less-so now, given that comments are, for the moment, disabled.
+On March 4, Khloe posted a full-length photo showcasing her curvaceous behind, a crystal-studded bodysuit, and what appeared to be a clear invitation for commentary.
+Less so now, given that comments are, for the moment, disabled.